 Technology: Dr William C.H.
 Parr, PhD

-Dr Parr holds a PhD in Computational Morphology and Anatomy, and is Post-Doctoral Research Fellow at the Surgical and Orthopaedic Research Laboratory at the University of New South Wales.
-Dr Parr undertook a PhD at University College London and the Natural History Museum, London, graduating in 2009.
-Since his PhD, he has been employed in four Post-Doctoral Research Fellowship positions where he expanded his skill set to include Biomechanical Engineering techniques as applied to biological structures.
-Included in these Post-Doctoral positions is the prestigious Endeavour Postdoctoral Research Fellowship Award from the Australian Government in 2011 (an internationally competitive, merit-based scholarships provided by the Australian Government that support citizens around the world to undertake study, research and professional development, where in Australia, applicants have a success rate 1 in 30).
-Dr Parr’s principal areas of expertise are in 3D modelling of anatomy, both with respect to statistical 3D shape analysis and biomechanical analyses (e.g. joint axis determination and bone kinematics, as well as Finite Element Analysis to predict stress and strain distributions), 3D reconstructions of anatomy (hard and soft tissue to create musculoskeletal models) from CT and MRI data frequently form the initial data for the work.
-Dr Parr’s most recent post-doctoral position, at the Surgical and Orthopaedic Research Laboratory (see below regarding Professor Walsh), has extended his interests and expertise to additive manufacturing (3D printing) of anatomical parts from initial CT/MRI data.
-These 3D printed models have been used during the planning of complex surgeries and to replicate patient anatomy to test biomedical devices.
+Dr Parr holds a PhD in Computational Morphology and Anatomy (University College London and the Natural History Museum, London), and is currently a Post-Doctoral Research Fellow at the Surgical and Orthopaedic Research Laboratory at the University of New South Wales having come to Australia on an Endeavour Postdoctoral Research Fellowship Award from the Australian Government in 2011.
+Dr Parr’s principal areas of expertise are in 3D modelling of anatomy, both with respect to statistical 3D shape analysis and biomechanical analyses (e.g. joint axis determination and bone kinematics, as well as Finite Element Analysis to predict stress and strain distributions), 3D reconstructions of anatomy (hard and soft tissue to create musculoskeletal models) from CT and MRI data, uses of additive manufacturing (3D printing) in medicine (3D printed anatomical models used during the planning of complex surgeries, replication of clinical anatomy to test biomedical devices, 3D printing of patient specific devices).
 Dr Parr has published peer reviewed scientific journal articles in top ranked journals, and has been an invited speaker at leading international research conferences.
 He has secured significant competitive government and private competitive merit based funding.
-Dr Parr has focussed his work on the integration of the fields of computational morphology and computational biomechanics.

 Clinical Advisor: Dr Ralph Mobbs, Neurosurgeon